link-05/link-05/README.md

 - **Game Design:** Prototyping mechanics in Godot (Gdscript + Lua).

 ### ⚡ Fun Fact
-Crafting customized components for a codebase to fit specific needs is my favorite part.
+Crafting customized components for a codebase to fit specific needs is my favorite part of coding.